 What was your company impact?

-A lot of privacy contexts vary within organisations with different forms of C-level buy-in and varieties of culture towards data protection.
-Highlighting some of the impacts you left on a company shows you are a dedicated professional to the privacy space with a passion for the matter.
+What a Privacy program means will differ from organization to organization from the different forms of C-level buy-in and varieties of culture towards data protection.
+Highlighting the impact you left on a company shows you are a dedicated professional with a passion for the field.

 You can watch below;